DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Atopic eyelid eczema may present as acute, subacute or (frequently) as chronic eczematous inflammation of the eyelids.
-The eczema situation is essentially characterized by the special anatomical condition (moist chamber condition due to folds of the eyelids lying on top of each other with reservoir character for toxic or allergenic substances) and the special functionality of the eyelid organ.
+Atopic eyelid dermatitis may present as acute, subacute or (frequently) as chronic dermatitic (eczematous) inflammation of the eyelids.
+The "eczematous situation" is essentially characterized by the special anatomical constitution (moist-fatty chamber constitution due to superimposed eyelid folds with reservoir character for toxic or allergenic substances) and the special functionality of the eyelid organ.

 You might also be interested in